Best 5 Day Tokyo Itinerary (Cultural + Nature + Night Views)

 - To beat jet lag, explore places at night in Tokyo on your first day.

-- If you’re visiting Tokyo during spring or winter, add more parks to your itinerary for best views.
+- If you’re visiting Tokyo during spring or autumn, add more parks to your itinerary for best views.

 - Bring good walking shoes and be prepared to walk a lot!

-▢ Local sim card or Japan eSIM card
+📶 Unlimited SIM card or Japan eSIM card (most popular)

 On your first day in Tokyo you want to take it easy.
 It also depends when you arrive in Tokyo, so I mainly included sites that can be explored during the day and night to beat jet lag.